 The Baecke Endowment for the Humanities champions scholarly endeavors by faculty and students of St. Ambrose University in all fields of humanistic inquiry.

-Each September, recipients of Baecke awards from the preceding year will celebrate their achievements in the humanities through a series of presentations, sharing the results of their scholarly and creative endeavors with the St. Ambrose community.
+During the fall semester, recipients of Baecke awards from the preceding year will celebrate their achievements in the humanities through a series of presentations, sharing the results of their scholarly and creative endeavors with the St. Ambrose community.
+The 2016-17 Colloquium was September 23, 2016.

 For More Information